Geometrical Quantum Chemical Engine: GENERAL FRAMEWORK

 for small $\epsilon$.

 By using the equality (\ref{A-ad}), the effective efficiency $\eta^{\rm eff}$ introduced in Eq.~\eqref{xi} is rewritten as

 Using Eq.~\eqref{CS}, the relation \eqref{xi_eq} can be rewritten as

 where we have used Eq.~\eqref{P} for the final expression.
-This relation tells us that the decrement of the effective efficiency is bounded by the thermodynamic length $\mathcal{L}$ and $\mathcal{W}$ or the power $P$, which becomes smaller if $\mathcal{W}$ or $P$ is larger.
+This relation tells us that the decrement of the effective efficiency is bounded by the thermodynamic length $\mathcal{L}$ and $\mathcal{W}$ or the power $P$.